 The creation of oligarchies is a natural stepping stone in the evolution of any society.
 An oligarchy – a group of people occupying a social stratum of power, serving as an anchor for social order, yet also very concerned with protecting the interests of their own group within society, and, as a result, competing against eachother, sometimes quite aggressively, over the spoils of their own social position.
 Their problem is that they tend to become too short sighted, too voracious, and the society as a whole suffers from mismanagement as a result.

 Such had been the condition of the Roman Empire, or, rather, of the Roman Republic, on the eve of the rise of Caesar to power (1st century BC).
 Theodor Mommsen (look into those glaring eyes!) says, in the last volume of his History of Rome, that for the provincials it had been better to have been slaves, in that era, for slaves, at least, did not have debtors.
 Or of France in the 14th century.
-Or of Babylonia in the early 2nd millennium BC, when Hammurabi came to power, united the region and wrote his code of legal precedents.
+Or of Babylonia in the early 2nd millennium BC, when Hammurabi came to power, conquered, pacified and wrote his code of legal precedents.